More Osquery Data Modeling in Snowflake

 Working with osquery Data in Snowflake

 I recently told my dog, Booms, all about how you can use osquery data in Snowflake.
 Needless to say, he was quite impressed with all the use cases and in-depth data you can model about your fleet of laptops using osquery data in Snowflake.
-Booms came to the office with me, and he even got a bit of company swag!
-As we spent the day working I told him all about all the work my team was doing with osquery.

 Servicenow Asset Data in Snowflake

 Inventory Asset data is extremely important to any organization.
 It is also some of the most difficult data to keep accurate and up-to-date.
 We have been shipping ServiceNow data to Snowflake here for a good while.
 Over the years the asset data has proven time after time to be extremely valuable.
 It helps filter out tons of noise and allows one to focus on specific asset data at any given time.
+Just by creating some simple queries and joining ServiceNow data with other data sources.
+I recently created a new view in Snowflake to help us better filter data down to more specifics.

 Diversifying Your IT Tools: Integrating Munki

 Hello Everyone, and it has been a while since my last blog post.
 I have been busy with work and with some other things outside of work as well.
 However, we did finally release Munki to our fleet last summer.
 This was a milestone project for us, and while we aren’t the first Org to do this, I wanted to share with the community how and why we did this.
 Everything I will write here has probably already been done by many other Orgs that currently use Munki, and we aren’t really doing much that is radically different.
+So, if you hae deployed a server-less Munki setup before, this is probably not going to be new to you.
+That being said, server-less is a pretty key word for our vision here.

 Complete Asset Oversight with the Data Cloud